With control plane machine sets, you can automate management of the control plane machine resources within your OKD cluster.

 ControlPlaneMachineSet custom resource (CR), you must remove the Kubernetes manifest files that define the control plane machine set as instructed in the installation process.

-Only Amazon Web Services (AWS), Microsoft Azure, and VMware vSphere clusters are supported.
+Only Amazon Web Services (AWS), Google Cloud Platform (GCP), IBM Power Virtual Server, Microsoft Azure, Nutanix, and VMware vSphere clusters are supported.

 Only clusters with three control plane machines are supported.